microsoft/playwright-test/README.md

 - `context`: Instance of [BrowserContext][browser-context].
 Each test gets a new isolated context to run the test.
 The `page` object belongs to this context.
   - `contextOptions`: Default options passed to context creation.
 Learn [how to modify them](#modify-context-options).
 - `browser`: Instance of [Browser][browser].
 Browsers are shared across tests to optimize resources.
 Each worker process gets a browser instance.
-  - `browserOptions`: Default options passed to browser creation.
+  - `browserOptions`: Default options passed to browser/launch creation.

 #### Specs and assertions